couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot.md

 ![Spring Boot Application](./app-startup-spring-boot.png)

-> Note: Couchbase Server 7 must be installed and running on localhost (http://127.0.0.1:8091) prior to running the Spring Boot app.
+> Note: Either the Couchbase Server must be installed and running on localhost or the connection string must be updated in the `application.properties` file.

 Once the site is up and running you can launch your browser and go to the Swagger Start Page]: `http://localhost:8080/swagger-ui/` to test the APIs.